ClonyPDF home

 Who Issues Bangladeshi Passports

 Passports in Bangladesh are issued by the Department of Immigration and Passports (DIP), an agency under the Ministry of Home Affairs.
-DIP runs the nationwide network of Regional Passport Offices (RPOs) and, for citizens abroad, coordinates with Bangladesh High Commissions and Embassies.
+DIP runs the nationwide network of Regional Passport Offices (RPOs) and, for citizens abroad, coordinates with Bangladesh High Commissions and Embassies through the Ministry of Foreign Affairs.
 Since the rollout of the electronic passport (e-passport) programme, DIP has moved most applicants away from paper photo submissions toward live biometric capture.

 In practice this means the authority itself records the image that ends up in your passport chip.
-The photo you prepare at home is used for online forms, MRP renewals still in circulation, and the many visa applications that Bangladeshi travellers submit to foreign missions — all of which still expect a correctly sized, white-background portrait.
+The photo you prepare at home is used for online forms, MRP renewals still in circulation, children’s applications, and the many visa applications that Bangladeshi travellers submit to foreign missions — all of which still expect a correctly sized, white-background portrait.
+Applications and status tracking run through the official e-passport portal.

 How the Bangladesh e-Passport Application Works